ioccc-src/winner/2011/fredriksson/README.md

   program exceeds the 2048 limit.
 However, whitespace is whitespace and the rules did not specify that these must be in between the statements.
   A character is a whitespace if `isspace()` returns non-zero value.
-Even if deleting even one of those chars breaks the program!
+Even if deleting even one of those chars it breaks the program!
 (This does not apply to the generated source `ag.c`.)